If you’ve been thinking about treatment options for opioid dependence, your doctor may discuss Zubsolv with you.

 Zubsolv use while pregnant

-Using Zubsolv during pregnancy may cause your unborn baby to develop neonatal opioid withdrawal syndrome (NOWS).
-With NOWS, your baby is dependent on opioids, which means their body needs opioids in order for them to feel normal.
+Using Zubsolv during pregnancy may cause the fetus to develop neonatal opioid withdrawal syndrome (NOWS).
+With NOWS, the baby is dependent on opioids, which means their body needs opioids in order for them to feel normal.

 If you’ve used Zubsolv during pregnancy, your baby will be monitored after birth.
 Treatment for NOWS may be given in the hospital.